Abdul Malik Kasi

-Abdul Malik Kasi (10 January 1937 – 14 August 2021) was a Pakistani physician politician who was a caretaker minister.
+Abdul Malik Kasi (10 January 1937 – 14 August 2021) was a Pakistani physician and politician who twice served as a caretaker minister.
 He was the Minister of Railways in Khoso caretaker ministry in 2013 and Minister for Health in Soomro caretaker ministry in 2008.
 He was a child specialist (pediatrician) and had his own medical center.
 Kasi died after a prolonged illness in Quetta on 14 August 2021, at the age of 84.